GeorgiaZhang06/Digital-Logic-Simulator/README.md

 ## Project Description

-This ECE243 project consists of a digital logic simulator implemented on the NIOS-Vg processor running on the DE1-SoC development board.
+This ECE243 project consists of a digital logic simulator implemented on the NIOS-V processor running on the DE1-SoC development board.
 The simulator supports both combinational and sequential logic by allowing the user to describe a circuit in a file, compile it, and load it into memory.
 The simulator will build the circuit, and allow the user to modify the circuit inputs by using the PS/2 keyboard.
 The circuit is displayed on the VGA monitor, with the wire states indicated by drawing them as red or green, and smaller combinational circuits can automatically produce a truth table.

 ## Project Instructions